Psychopathic Records: Hatchet House (2007–2012)

 Formed in 2007, and made official at the 2007 Gathering of the Juggalos.
 It was announced that DJ Clay, Motown Rage and Tali Demon were signed to the sub label.
 Tali Demon was the first female act to ever sign with the label, though she left after six months due to creative differences.
 The first release was DJ Clay's Let Em Bleed: The Mixxtape, Vol. 1 released on February 18, 2008.
 The label went on hiatus after DJ Clay was made a full-time artist on Psychopathic in 2012, but released A World Upside Down: The Mixxtape on Psychopathic and Hatchet House on June 4, 2013.

 Big Baby Records (since 2018)

 During Insane Clown Posse's 2018 Gathering of the Juggalos seminar it was announced by Violent J that he was starting his own sub label through Psychopathic and will be called Big Baby Records, and will see releases in "special compilations".

 Chapter 17 Records (since 2022)

 On March 4, 2022, Ouija Macc has announced opening his sub-label under Psychopathic Records called Chapter 17 Records and his first signee, HEXXX.
+June 1st 2023 Darby O’Trill was announced as the second & newest artist on the label with a release date for his debut album Creek expected for July 21st, 2023.